luebbertevan/animal-shelter-management-platform/spec.md

 -   Health & behavior notes (diet, medications details (doses, frequency) temperament).
 -   **Timestamped media:** All photos are timestamped with upload date and uploader to track when information was added or changed.
 -   **Timeline of updates:** Chronological, timestamped entries with weight, condition, photos, status changes, and medical events.
 All updates are timestamped to track when information changed.
+-   **Field visibility & access control:** Some fields on animals or groups might need to be inaccessible to regular users (e.g., internal notes, sensitive medical information).
+Decision needed on how to implement this (separate fields, role-based field visibility, or separate tables).

 #### Foster Management

 -   Foster directory: contact info, experience level, household details (other pets, kids, allergies), preferred animal profiles, availability.
+-   **Household details & preferred animal profiles:** Currently stored as text fields.
+Might be extracted into tags later for better filtering and matching.
+-   **Availability:** Simple boolean toggle (available/not available) for MVP.
+Might change to calendar with specific date ranges later for more granular scheduling.
 -   Assignment tracking: current and historical placements; surfacing open capacity.
 -   Quick filters/search (e.g., "experienced bottle feeders", "available next week").
 -   **Foster account confirmation:** Coordinators can generate confirmation codes/passwords for approved fosters.
 Codes are easily shareable via text/email.
 Fosters use code to create account (replaces open registration).
 Keeps application process in Petstablished while controlling platform access.